tipsy/masteroppgave/README.md

 2. If jre8 is not in the list, click "Add"
 3. Choose "Standard VM"
 4. Set "JRE Home" to your jre8 path.
-5. Click finish
+5. Click "Finish"

 ### Installing Maven plugin

-1. Go to Help
+1. Go to "Help" in the menu bar
 2. Open "Eclipse Marketplace"
 3. Search for ```maven 1.4```
 4. Install "Maven Integration for Eclipse (Juno or newer) 1.4"